buildbuddy-io/buildbuddy/website/blog/buck2.md

    build:remote --remote_header=x-buildbuddy-api-key=<redacted>
    ```

-   With that set, let's check the result
+   With that set, let's check the result:

    ```bash
    # With remote cache